bevyengine/rfcs/rfcs/45-stageless.md

 They couldn't have `Local` params and could only be inserted at specific points in a frame.

 That is no longer the case.
-Exclusive systems are now just systems.
+Exclusive systems are now just regular systems.
 They can have `Local` params and be scheduled wherever you want.

 Command application is now conducted through an exclusive system called `apply_system_buffers`.